 If your feet are in pain, you will run slower.
 You may even quit the race.
 Over the years, I’ve suffered through dozens of blisters and black toenails.
-To combat foot troubles, I now employ a foot lubricant called Hydropel (available for about $18 a bottle online at www.argear.com).
+To combat foot troubles, I employ a foot lubricant called Hydropel.
 Smear it across your toes and glop it on your heel.
 Pull a sock over it all, your foot feeling gooey inside.
 This will keep your skin from bunching up and blistering.
 It works.

 Bring a small amount of duct tape or medical Leukotape along on the marathon.
 The moment you feel a hot spot developing on your foot, stop and apply the tape as a layer of protection.
 Put it on tight and smooth so as not to add bulk or cause another spot of friction.
 This is not a medical treatment, but it will keep the blister from getting worse.

-Most marathons features hydration tables every couple miles.
+Most marathons feature hydration tables every couple miles.
 On a hot day, I grab a water and/or a sports drink at every single one.
 Even just a quick sip or half a glass will be enough.
-If you’re not taking salt pills to keep your electrolytes balanced (see below) I recommend drinking the offered sports drink — be it Cytomax, Gatorade, Powerade, etc. — at each stop instead of (or in addition to) the pure H2o.

 Any general marathon advice manual will stress staying hydrated.
-But consuming calories is almost as important for success.
+But consuming calories is almost important for success.
 I find that consuming 100 or more calories an hour keeps me energized and fast.
 Athletic gels are the preferred food for most endurance athletes.
-I squeeze one down every half-hour to 45 minutes as I run.
+I squeeze one down every 45 minutes or so as I run.

 But. . . if you eat too much (unlikely) or just have a mal gut while on the run (likely) you might consider packing Tums or another stomach medicine along.
 I usually stow some tummy pills in my shorts pocket for crunching on the run if things start to grumble down below.

 Swallow an electrolyte tablet — sometimes called salt pills — and you’re downing the equivalent of a small glass of Gatorade.
 That’s the simplified way to explain it.
-But pills like Endurolytes from Hammer Nutrition ($17 for 120 pills at www.hammernutrition.com) have been crucial for me on races to stay cramp-free.
-I take one or two per hour while running.
+But pills like Endurolytes from Hammer Nutrition ($17 for 120 pills) have helped me on races to stay cramp-free.

 Beyond lube for my feet (see above), I always slather some kind of lubricant under my arms and in my shorts.
 These natural hot spots, where arms swish repeatedly for hours and legs rub together, are potential places of pain.
 Avoid a bad rub by coating your skin with a thick layer of lube.